 The principal source of this gas is power stations burning fossil fuels which contain sulphur.
+SO_2 is also released from domestic coal and oil burning.
 Episodes of high concentrations of SO_2 now only tend to occur in cities in which coal is still widely used for domestic heating, in industry and in power stations.
 As most power stations are now located away from urban areas, SO_2 emissions may affect air quality in both rural and urban areas.
 Since the decline in domestic coal burning in cities and in power stations overall, SO_2 emissions have diminished steadily and, in most European countries, they are no longer considered to pose a significant threat to health.
+However, SO_2 from domestic coal burning is still a possible problem in Northern Ireland.